-- (1) Please see pages 20 & 21 for a description and explanation of the data and calculations underlying these charts. - (2) Data for all loans from initial disbursement, whether or not scheduled payments are due.
+(1) Please see pages 20 & 21 for a description and explanation of the data and calculations underlying these charts.

+(2) Data for all loans from initial disbursement, whether or not scheduled payments are due.

-Loans in a particular annual Disbursement Vintage are disbursed at different times during the Disbursement Vintage year.
+(3) Loans in a particular annual Disbursement Vintage are disbursed at different times during the Disbursement Vintage year.
 Prepayment data is not reported for loans in a particular annual Disbursement Vintage until all loans in that annual Disbursement Vintage have been disbursed.
 Once reporting starts, data reflects prepayments that occurred in a particular period based on the number of months all loans in that annual Disbursement Vintage have been disbursed.
-For example, in the charts above: (i) prepayment data reported for loans in the 2020 Disbursement Vintage represents prepayments occurring during the first 15 months (i.e., first five quarters) after a loan was disbursed regardless of the month in 2020 during which such loan was disbursed.
-It is not loan was disbursed.
+For example, in the charts above: (i) prepayment data reported for loans in the 2021 Disbursement Vintage represents prepayments occurring during the first 9 months (i.e., first three quarters) after a loan was disbursed regardless of the month in 2021 during which such loan was disbursed; and (ii) prepayment data for loans in the 2020 Disbursement Vintage represents prepayments occurring during the first 21 months (i.e., first seven quarters) after a loan was disbursed regardless of the month in 2020 during which such loan was disbursed.